qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The deeper cause is that:

 - **Borrow checker works locally**: when seeing a function call, it **only checks function signature**, instead of checking code inside the function.
 (Its benefit is to make borrow checking faster and simpler.
-Doing whole-program analysis is hard and slow, and doesn't work with things like dynamic linking.)
+Doing whole-program analysis is hard and slow, and doesn't work with things like dynamic linking.
+It also improves decoupling.
+A library changing function body won't make your code stop compiling.)
 - **Information is lost in function signature**: the borrowing information becomes coarse-grained and is simplified in function signature.
 The type system does not allow expressing borrowing only one field, and can only express borrowing the whole object.
 [There are propsed solutions: view type](https://smallcultfollowing.com/babysteps/blog/2025/02/25/view-types-redux/).

 Summarize solutions (workarounds) of contagious borrow issue (elaborated below):